Magnetic Bloch oscillations in a non-Hermitian quantum Ising chain: Introduction

 In this paper, we investigate the BOs of magnetic domain walls in a non-Hermitian quantum Ising chain.
 The model considered is a quantum Ising chain with real longitudinal and imaginary transverse fields.
-We show that in the small-field region, i. e., when the two fields are much smaller than the Ising coupling, the low-energy dynamics of the magnetic domain walls are captured by a single-particle effective Hamiltonian, through which the physical mechanism of magnetic BOs is revealed.
+We show that in the small-field region, i. e., when the strengths of two fields are much smaller than the Ising coupling, as well as in the $\mathcal{PT}$-symmetric parameters region that guarantees a full real spectrum, the low-energy dynamics of the magnetic domain walls are captured by a single-particle effective Hamiltonian, through which the physical mechanism of magnetic BOs is revealed.
 For real and imaginary transverse fields, the eigenstates of the effective Hamiltonian are both localized states with ladder-like energy spectra, forming the WS ladders.
 Analytical analysis and numerical calculation of the time evolutions show the occurrence of magnetic breathing and BO modes in the non-Hermitian quantum Ising chain by appropriately selecting the initial states.
-It is shown that for the non-Hermitian quantum Ising chain, the dynamics for the Kronecker delta initial state is breathing mode; while the Gaussian state remains stationary, which is totally different from the oscillation of the domain wall in a Hermitian quantum Ising chain.
+It is shown that for the non-Hermitian quantum Ising chain, the dynamics for the Kronecker delta initial state is a breathing mode, while the Gaussian state remains stationary, which is totally different from the oscillation of the domain wall in a Hermitian quantum Ising chain.
 Interestingly, for the Bessel initial state, the BO mode appears, and the amplitude can be modulated by the strength of the imaginary transverse field and the localization length of the initial state.

 This paper is organized as follows.
 In Sec. \ref{model}, we start by introducing the Hamiltonian of the quantum Ising chain with an imaginary transverse field, and derive the effective Hamiltonian and its solution.
 In Sec. \ref{magneticBOs}, we analyze the dynamics of BOs for three types of initial states on the basis of the effective Hamiltonian, while Sec. \ref{numerical_sim} presents the numerical results of the dynamics for the quantum spin chain.
 Finally, we conclude our findings in Sec. \ref{summary}.